KevinMGranger/elm-vendor/PLAN.md

 - [ ] Copy fields

 ## Vendor
+TODO: is this actually a separate command?
+How do you add new vendored items?
-- [ ] make sure elm.json has been committed
+- [x] make sure elm.json has been committed
 - [ ] Explain and ask
 - [ ] Read elm-vendor.json vendored
 - [ ] Read each vendored app's json